EvgenyMuryshkin/QuokkaEvaluation/README.md

 Configuration [Test.qsf] was not found
 === Directory transformation completed
 ```

+QuokkaEvaluation.sln has all the projects and QuokkaCLI in one place, QuokkaCLI can be run from directly from VS as well

 Project is in active development, please contact me if you get any issues of have feedback.